sp-mujuni/gippm-chatting-module/README.md

 - This module runs in the command prompt.
 1. Run the Server class file.
 ****Run the SubClient class file (this step is optional, but needed to confirm a successful connection with the server).
-2. Run the SuperClient class file.
+2. Run the SuperClient class file (substituted for Manager).
-3. Run the SubClient class file.
+3. Run the SubClient class file (substituted for Staff).